Hedia-diabetes-app/npm-audit-pipeline/README.md

 $ npm run package-audit
 ```

-If required you can also specify how many errors are allowed to be passed through for each vulnerability level.
-By default all levels are set to **0**.
+You can specify how many errors are allowed to be passed through for each vulnerability level.
 For example:
 ```bash
 $ npm-audit --low=4 --moderate=3 --high=2 --critical=1
 ```